top of page

 Gaa-gitigewaad

 My consulting company is located in Ketegaunseebee First Nation.
 I help communities & teams engaged in systems transformation work get a solid grounding in systems principles and practices from a uniquely Anishinaabeg perspective.
-I offer a limited menu of consulting services due to the nature of my demanding schedule.
+I offer a limited menu of consulting services due to the nature of my schedule.

 bottom of page